 Use armlink options

-address to specify the load and execution address for the RO
+specify the load and execution address for the RO output section,

-execution address of the RW output section.
-If you do not use the
+specify the execution address of the RW output section.
+If you do

-to specify the address, the default is to place RW directly above RO (as in a Type 1
+the address, the default is to place RW directly above RO (as in

 The execution region for the RW and ZI output sections cannot overlap any of the load regions.